leferrad/meli_datachallenge2019/README.md

 ## Description

-This repository is intended to provide a Python library ready to fit and evaluate Machine Learning models to classify categories on data of text searches extracted from the MercadoLibre platform.
+This repository is intended to provide a Python library ready to fit and evaluate Machine Learning models to classify categories of items on data of text titles extracted from the MercadoLibre platform.
 In particular, the models are based on Keras neural networks, and the data used was extracted from the MercadoLibre Challenge 2019 (available [on Kaggle](https://www.kaggle.com/abugim/meli-data-challenge-2019)).

 The goal of this development was to provide not only a Machine Learning solution with good enough results for this challenge, but also a productive solution that is ready to evolve along the time in production scenarios.